theseus-os/Theseus/README.md

 Currently, we support building and running Theseus on the following host OSes:
  * Linux, 64-bit Debian-based distributions like Ubuntu, tested on Ubuntu 16.04 and 18.04.
  * Windows, using the Windows Subsystem for Linux (WSL), tested on the Ubuntu version.
- * MacOS, tested on version High Sierra (10.13), but likely works on others.
+ * MacOS, tested on version Catalina (10.15.2), but likely works on others.

 ### Setting up the build environment